TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 ### Local Filesystem

-If you would prefer to have the arrays in local storage, you can download them from S3 using the `aws s3 sync` command (you will need to have AWS command line utilities installed).
+If you prefer to have the arrays in local storage, you can download them from S3 using the `aws s3 sync` command (you will need to have AWS command line utilities installed).
 The most basic usage of `aws s3 sync` is

 ```